skypilot-org/skypilot/docs/source/reference/faq.rst

 You can customize the catalog files to your needs.
 For example, if you have access to special regions of GCP, add the data to ``~/.sky/catalogs/<schema-version>/gcp.csv``.
 Also, you can update the catalog for a specific cloud by deleting the CSV file (e.g., ``rm ~/.sky/catalogs/<schema-version>/gcp.csv``).
-Then, Sky will automatically download the latest catalog in the next run.
+Sky will automatically download the latest catalog in the next run.

 How to make Sky clusters use my Weights & Biases credentials?